chiwanpark/gaeds/README.md

 Gaeds is a simple type-safe Scala wrapper for Google App Engine Datastore.

+## DISCLAIMER

+This repository is forked from @hexx's original implementation because it is no longer maintained.

 ## Features

 - Gaeds provides an Object/Entity mapper with a type-safe Key.